 Go on a Christmas Bird Count: Join hundreds of Bay Area birders in counting all the birds and species they can find in one day.
 It’s one of the largest citizen science projects in the world, and all for birds!

 Renew the Spirit: How to turn a day hike into a restorative spiritual journey.

-A Sponsored Message from the Lake Tahoe Adventure Company
+A Sponsored Message from Tahoe Adventure Company

 This holiday season, give unique experiences and long-lasting memories with the Gift of Adventure.
 Gift certificates are the perfect surprise for the adventure seekers in your life.
 Our year-round outdoor activities are a great way to experience all that Lake Tahoe has to offer.
 Contact us at Letsgo@TahoeAdventureCompany.com or 530-913-9212.